scriptwerx/grunt-codename/README.md

 The project follows the [SemVer][] guidelines for version numbers; specifically following: `1.2.3-1` being `MAJOR.MINOR.PATCH-BUILD`.

 **N.B.
-The supplied codenames and patchNames only include suport for single-digit numbers used for major, minor and patch of the *version* field (and major to only 5) - you must supply your own custom codenames and patchNames if you can't handle this restriction (but that's a lot of names)!**
+The supplied codenames and patchNames only include suport for single-digit numbers used for minor and patch of the *version* field (and major up to 10) - you must supply your own custom codenames and patchNames if you can't handle this restriction (but that's a lot of names)!**

 ## The "codename" task